sharify-labs/sharify-desktop/README.md

 # Sharify-Desktop
 Simple cross-platform desktop app for uploading content to Sharify.

-> [!WARNING]
-> Do not attempt to use this app.
-Sharify is not an active platform.

 Sharify-Desktop works alongside other Sharify components:
 - **[Canvas](https://github.com/sharify-labs/canvas)**: Serves uploaded content to end users
 - **[Spine](https://github.com/sharify-labs/spine)**: Web panel backend for user/content management